srarkar/codecrafters-shell-c/README.md

 ## Overview

-This is a POSIX-compliant shell very similar to Bash that I built entirely in C.
+This is a POSIX-compliant shell very similar to Bash that I wrote in C.
 It's capable of interpreting shell commands, running external programs and builtin commands (`type`, `cd`, `pwd`, `echo`, `history`, and `exit`).

 In addition, the shell is capable of autocomplete for builtin commands as well as custom executables found in the user's PATH.